- 1 The press

 Stuff to know before you go

 There are some differences between the North and the South but I would recommend visiting both Dublin and Belfast if you get a chance just to explore the country as both have great craic and beautiful scenery.
-Check our the various areas of the island by visiting the websites of the following organizations:

 There are many things that are unique to Ireland and here is my list of 25 things that are unique to Ireland (even if they came from someplace else they are now Irish).
 Foods, sayings and things you will only hear in Ireland.